jnile/RoomCleaner/README.md

 # RoomCleaner
 This is my visualisation to improve my understanding, ease and simplicity of PDDL planning.
+(After having some more thoughts, I have decided to implement a feature where you can compare different algorithms from a certain problem.
+In development)

 ## The Problem
 There is a rectangular world of x width and y height.
 The world can consist of obstacles/walls and only one bot/cleaner.
 The goal is to visit every empty tile.